1-877-929-7245

 • Breakfast, Dinner

-Day 7 - Cruise into the deep blue World Heritage Geirangerfjord
+Day 7 - Cruising the World Heritage Geirangerfjord

-After breakfast in the beautiful surroundings of Loen, we make our way by coach to the 'jewel in the crown' of Norway's fjords - Geirangerfjord - on a journey which passes the Dalsnibba viewpoint, Europe's highest fjord view at a staggering 4,500 feet.
+Enjoy breakfast in the beautiful surroundings of Loen, and then we make our way by coach to the "jewel in the crown" of Norway's fjords, Geirangerfjord.
+Our journey there passes the Dalsnibba viewpoint, Europe's highest fjord view at a staggering 4,500 feet.

-We see beautiful Geirangerfjord in the best way possible, on a cruise boat across the serene waters of this spectacular UNESCO-listed site.
-Acclaimed for its unique landscape, this nine-mile-long branch of Storfjord (meaning 'Great Fjord') has distinctive towering cliff walls and impressive waterfalls.
+We see beautiful Geirangerfjord in the best way possible: on a cruise across the serene waters of this spectacular UNESCO-listed site.
+Acclaimed for its unique landscape, this nine-mile-long branch of Storfjord (meaning "Great Fjord") has distinctive towering cliff walls and impressive waterfalls.

 Includes